Mills University Studies High School: Athletics

 In 2011, Raymond Cooper took the reins of the basketball program.
 On March 10, 2012, Mills would appear in the 5A State Championship game in Cooper's first year as head coach, eventually losing to the Sylvan Hills Bears 59-54.
 The Comets finished the 2011-12 season with a record of 22-7.
 Almost 5 years later, on March 9, 2017, the Comets defeated the Little Rock Parkview Patriots 65-61 to earn the school's second state title in a season that saw them set new records for the longest winning streak in program history (22) and the most wins in school history (31).

 The Comet boys basketball team returned to the state championship in 2018, losing to Little Rock Parkview.
 In 2019, they made yet another appearance in the state championship game, losing to Magnolia in overtime.
 The next year, the Comets shared the class 4A title with Magnolia, having the state title game cancelled due to the COVID-19 pandemic.
 In 2021, the Comets made a fifth consecutive appearance in the championship game, beating Morrilton 49-46 to earn the school's fourth state title.

+In the fall of 2024, the Comet football team had the most successful season in school history, winning its first conference championship in 36 years and advancing to the semi-finals of the state playoffs.

+In 2025, the Comet boys basketball team won conference and regional championships, and capped off their season with a 56-51 victory in the Class 4A State Championship game against Morrilton.
+The team finished with a record of 35-1, the best record in school history.